Veterans with Mental Health Challenges are Combating the Stigma

 Be sure to listen to the recording of this bold and inspiring episode that includes the above panel of brave veterans.
 And continue to look for announcements to new episodes of Addiction Talk!
 You don’t want to miss an episode!

-Mental Health Challenges with Veterans
+Veterans with Mental Health Challenges Face Stigma

 Many veterans experienced the death of friends and colleagues both on the battlefield and at home by way of suicide.
 Experiencing trauma for any individual can be overwhelming.
 However, service members may sometimes be in the crossfires of traumatizing events more so than the general population.